4.1. SMU-10

 SMU source settings

-The settings for the SMU-10 source can be configured on the page for the module:
+Configure the settings for the SMU-10 source on the upper half of the module’s screen:

 ../_images/SMU_DC_source_settings.png